A-Chicharito-S/NJU-2021-NLP-Summer-Camp/week-2-IAN/ReadMe.md

 **Note**：
 <br>We find that the attention results for both laptops and restaurants datasets are not that good.
 <br>For sentences with small length, the attention weights tend to be the average for each words.
-<br>For sentences with large length, the attentions weights tend to be the average within a certain window round the target words
+<br>For sentences with large length, the attentions weights tend to be the average within a certain window around the target words
 <br>We also find that under some circumstances the attention weigths for a emotion word (i.e. excellent), is even lower than other non-emotional words